poissonconsulting/psql/README.md

       port: 5432
       password: !expr Sys.getenv("DATA_ANALYST_PASSWORD")

-To use the credentials supplied for the data_user set `psql.config_value` to `"data_user"` from the default option `"default"`.
+To access the database with the data analyst credentials set the `psql.config_value` to `"data_user"` from the default option `"default"`.